Teaching Engineering in Vocational Schools (MEd)

 The Master of Education (MEd) is an internationally recognised academic degree which qualifies graduates for the teaching profession.
 Only students who have achieved the Master's degree (MEd) can start their teacher training (Referendariat) which, on successful completion, entitles them to teach at a vocational school.

 It also qualifies graduates for doctoral studies in Germany and abroad as well as research and teaching positions in higher education.

 Applicants require a Bachelor's degree in Teaching Engineering in Vocational Schools.
 Applicants may also be considered if they have a Bachelor's degree, Master's degree or Diplom in one of the following related subjects: mechanical engineering, mechatronics, automation engineering or electronic engineering and information technology.
+It may also be possible to make a lateral entry with a bachelor's degree in industrial engineering.
 The Master's degree programme will then take one or two semesters longer as students will be required to take additional courses in education science and in their second subject.

 An above average Bachelor's degree in Teaching Engineering in Vocational Schools or a related subject from a university in Germany or abroad with 120 ECTS credits and a grade of at least 2.5 is required for admission.

 a) Consecutive degree programme for the following Bachelor's degree